 If podcasts were books, this one would be a page-turner—and possibly a tear-jerker.
 Each riveting episode from this REI Co-op-made series with host Shelby Stanger reveals the stories of those who have taken the road less traveled.
 Learn how Kim Chambers uses fear as motivation to tackle daunting challenges like swimming from the Farallon Islands to San Francisco and settle in as famed Wild author Cheryl Strayed counsels you on how to choose your best adventure.

 No topic is off-limits and no adventurer is too gutsy to keep Paddy O’Connell and Elizabeth Nakano, the hosts of Safety Third, from affectionately heckling them for a full 30 to 45 minutes.
 Fun, adventurous and hilarious, this engaging series is ear candy for the outdoor world.

 She Explores is quite simply a podcast by, about and for adventurous women everywhere.
 Host Gale Straub interviews women from across the outdoor community, covering a range of topics, like conservation, motherhood, going solo, diversity and more.
 Choose an episode for all your friends to listen to, and then have a virtual discussion.

 Turn off the lights, don a headlamp and snuggle under the covers as you take in this spooky series designed for kids of all ages, but particularly those 6 and up.
 From Tahoe Tessie to the Jersey Devil, Camp Monsters spins the tale of eight distinct creatures you wouldn’t want to come face-to-face with.
 We can’t say whether they exist or not; you’ll have to decide that for yourself.

 We want to hear from you: What adventure books, movies and podcasts help you stay inspired?
-Join the conversation and share ideas with fellow community members.
+Comment below to share ideas with fellow co-op members.